-Vitek the company and the man who owned Dr Charles Homsey who manufactured the implants after final FDA approval filed bankruptcy immediately upon hearing through the medical an d dental community that the implants were failing. he filed both corporate and personal bankruptcy from another country.
+Vitek the company, and the man who owned Vitek, Dr Charles Homsey manufactured the implants filed bankruptcy immediately upon hearing through the medical and dental community that the implants were failing. he filed both corporate and personal bankruptcy from another country.
 Switzerland.
 The USA FDA had to recall the implants.

 DuPont and Dow Corning Settle With Some Plaintiffs.

 The courts however took pity on some of the plaintiffs by offering miniscule settlements if we would just agree to go away.
 The two Biggies knew that they would no doubt succeed, but the time and money wrapped up in the litigation and not to mention the media attention inspired them to offer what is known in the litigation industry as nuisance settlements.
 I promise you it did not even come close to enough to live on for one year for a family of four.
 I lost my employment and income because i was unable to work which meant I also lost my profit-sharing.
-I also had to stop going to school to complete my degree, which I had waited to go back to once my children were in school full-time to complete my degree.
-This was severely a detriment to myself as well as my family.
+I also had to stop going to school to complete my master degree, This was severely a detriment to myself as well as my family.